Keep your love.

 The battle site was purchased for conservation on December 31, 2015, protecting this wahi pana in perpetuity.
 The ʻāina is now owned by Aloha Kuamoʻo ʻĀina, a 501(c)(3) nonprofit organization founded by the Beamer ʻohana, Kanaka ʻŌiwi cultural practitioners and lineal descendants of Ke Aliʻi Manono.

-Aloha Kuamo’o ʻĀina
+Aloha Kuamoʻo ʻĀina

 — Our Mission

-Aloha Kuamo‘o ‘Aina (AKA) is a center for cultural and ecological peace, led by Keola Beamer and Dr. Kamana Beamer.
-AKA’s vision for the land’s future is to promote aloha ‘aina consistent with the mo‘olelo (stories) and values of Kuamo‘o.
+Aloha Kuamoʻo ʻĀina (AKA) is a center for cultural and ecological peace, led by Keola Beamer and Dr. Kamana Beamer.
+AKA’s vision for the land’s future is to promote aloha ʻāina consistent with the moʻolelo (stories) and values of Kuamoʻo.

 — Our Vision

-Aloha Kuamo’o Aina envisions the land as a center of education for peace, justice, and reconciliation, transforming a place of conflict into a refuge for meaningful learning and place based education integrating Native Hawaiian and indigenous cultures in modern life.
-Once the land acquisition is completed, it will engage neighboring landowners and the local community in planning for the land’s future; restoring the cultural, historical and ecological integrity of the landscape; reconnecting keiki, kupuna, and displaced family to the moʻolelo, wahi pani, and values of Kuamoʻo through music, health, and lived experience; and share the values of aloha as practiced by Native Hawaiians and expressed through our islands multiethnic diversity and cultural richness to promote peace and justice in our world.
+Aloha Kuamoʻo ʻĀina envisions the land as a center of education for peace, justice, and reconciliation, transforming this former place of conflict into a refuge for meaningful place-based learning that integrates Native Hawaiian and Indigenous cultural values in modern life.
+As we work to restore Kuamoʻo as an ʻāina momona, we will continue to engage the local community in planning for the land’s future.
+Our vision is to restore the cultural, historical, and ecological integrity of the landscape and reconnect keiki, kūpuna, and displaced ʻohana to Kuamoʻo through moʻolelo, mele, and healing programs.